sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 >
 > from [wikipedia][6].

-This obviously also applies in software development where you want to keep your system simple so it's easier to maintain and requires less cognitive energy to follow.
+This obviously also applies in software development where you want to keep your system simple, so it's easier to maintain and requires less cognitive energy to follow.

 ### DRY